Chapter Five - Gestures

 More Novels By Refioe Mooi

-Having a discerning eye has always been one of my attributes, so my pursuit of finding suitable gifts for my parents was not a needle in a haystack, I knew exactly what to purchase for them, I just needed to find affordable stores to get them their gifts.
+Having a discerning eye has always been one of my remarkable attributes, thus my pursuit of finding heart-warming gifts for my parents was not a needle in a haystack, I knew exactly what to buy for them, I just needed to find affordable stores.
 My mother was a very simple person, she was not selective at all and she knew how to display gestures of gratefulness when kindness was lengthened to her.
-I immensely admired my mother, for she never allowed her success to change her personality.
-She did her utmost to tenderly maintain her humility and respect for others despite their calibers and I loved that about her.
-So I willfully decided to buy her a handbag, she was extremely in love with handbags and I completely understand that women in abundance possibly share that sentiment but I feel like it was slightly different with my mother.
-I remember when my dad was still a gentleman towards her, whenever he needed to entice her or lighten up her day, he would buy her a handbag and regardless of my mother already having an abundance of them in her ownership, she would always be delighted by a gift consisting of a handbag and it did not matter to her if it was an inexpensive one, she just appreciated the gift with bated breath, so I bought her a handbag that would show her just how much I appreciate her for all that she had done for me and in essence, for being a unique mother.
+I immensely admired my mother, because she did not allow her success to alter her personality.
+She did her utmost to tenderly maintain humility and respect for others, despite their calibers and I truly loved that about her, so at once I willfully decided to buy her a handbag, an adoration dearly close to her heart and I completely understand that women in abundance possibly share that sentiment but I feel like it was slightly different with my mother.
+I remember when my dad was still a gentleman towards her, whenever he wanted to entice her or lighten up her day, he would buy her a handbag and regardless of my mother already having an abundance of those in her ownership, she would always be delighted by a gift consisting of a handbag; and inexpensive or not, she would always appreciate the gesture with bated breath, so I fondly bought her one, just to show my impassioned appreciation for all that she had done for me and in essence, for being a unique mother.

 Yet, despite my hesitation, I went ahead and bought him a bottle of wine that was dear to him, and I will not lie, it had cost me an arm and a leg but I got it for him because I wanted to show him that I loved him, and that I was grateful for all that he had done for me.
 Furthermore, I harbored some form of hope in my heart that this gift would help us to mend fences, though I was a bit sluggish to fully embrace that possibility because I knew that my father was a hard nut to crack.

-I immediately sent my parents’ gifts by courier after gently packaging them and I did not tell them because I wanted to surprise them.
+I immediately sent my parents’ gifts by courier after gently packaging them, though I did not alert parents prior because I wanted to surprise them.
 Nonetheless, I was not sure if my father would be willing to accept the gift I had bought for him, I had also written notes for both my parents and this time around, the note I had written for my father was both jovial and cordial.

 "Steven, Nathan sent us gifts, look, here's yours."
-My mother excitedly told my father about the gifts I had sent them and she was very happy about them.
-Sadly, it did not seem like my father was keen to see his, he seemed annoyed.
+My mother excitedly told my father about the gifts I had sent them and she was very happy.
+Sadly, it did not seem like my father was keen to see his, if anything, he seemed annoyed.

 "Steven."
 Once again my mother tried to get my father's attention since her first attempt was ignored.
 "I know you dislike what Nathan did but look, he is really trying to make amends."
 My mother was really trying her best to speak on my behalf but it seemed as though she was talking to a wall.
 "At least open it and see what Nathan bought for you, I am begging you my love, I sincerely do not find pleasure in having to see you and Nathan being hostile to each other like this, it is putting me between a rock and a hard place, causing hostility upon me."